scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

     )
 ```

-Notice that we can now define programs as values, and the first type parameter of `Program` declares all the program algebras the program requires.
 Programs-as-values is the key that unlocks the next two improvements.
 The first is to define constructors as methods on companion objects.

 ```scala mdoc:silent
 object Controls {